madanyc/workfront-learn.en/help/resource-management/maturity-model-and-setup/settings-for-workfronts-resource-management-tools/rm-setups-workload-balancer-and-utilization-report.md

 ---
-title: Resource Management Setups, Workload Balancer, and Utilization Report
+title: Resource Management Setups, Workload Balancer, and Utilizat… (Titles should be no more than 60 characters)
 description: Learn how to set up resource managers with the right access and how to view the workload balancer and utilization report.
-activity: use
+role: Leader, User
-type: Tutorial
+level: Intermediate, Experienced
-team: Technical Marketing
+kt: 10179
 ---
 # Resource management setups, Workload Balancer, and Utilization Report